andrewchilds/overcast/README.md

     $ overcast digitalocean shutdown app.01

   overcast digitalocean snapshot [instance] [snapshot-name]
     Creates a named snapshot of a droplet.
-Returns a snapshot object, which you can use to create a new instance.
-This may cause a reboot.
+This process will reboot the instance.

     Example:
     $ overcast digitalocean snapshot app.01